 Afterward, save your file as a PDF.
 Before you click OK, make sure to click on Options, then tick all the options under “Include non-printing information”.
 This will include PDF structure tags within the document to make it accessible for all.

 Tools We Used

 We used the following tools to aid us in checking the accessibility of the site.
 Please note that most of the tools we used are related to visual impairment because of the nature of our client’s business:

 A general evaluation tool that assesses how accessible your site is.
 You can browse the tab at the left for errors that need resolutions.

 Tanaguru Contrast-Finder finds correct color contrasts for web accessibility.
 It can calculate the contrast between two colors, and check if it is high enough.
 It also tests for alternatives you can use.

 This was used specifically to simulate different visual impairments.
 Since the target users of our client’s website were visually impaired, we needed to get a “feel” of what they saw.
 It was hard to find a proper color combination for the site’s theme, but it was an eye-opener for us designers who worked on this project.

 This tool helped us with quick simulations of color vision deficiencies. it was easier to upload the image we were working on.
 Our goal was to use colors that didn’t fade together.
 We wanted to make it easy for users with any type of color blindness to navigate the site.

 According to World Bank, one billion people (15 percent of world population) experience some form of disability.
 One-fifth of the estimated global total (110-190 million people) experience significant disabilities.

-Because of technological innovations, we have the potential to make the internet a place not just for anybody, but for everybody.
-Web accessibility can help one billion people discover and learn information that was once unavailable to them.
-By taking advantage of these accessibility tools and best practices we can all make the web a better place.
+Due to technological innovations, we have the potential to make the web accessible to everybody.
+Web accessibility can help a billion people learn information that was once unavailable to them.
+By taking advantage of these accessibility tools and practices, we can make the web better for everyone.